ChrisMontez/Business-Automation/README.md

 ##  Background
 The objective of this project was to build a task management and email automation system that is easily used by the end-client within the GSuite infrastructure.
 A google spreadsheet was created to function as the UI.
-The automation was written in JavaScript using the Apps Script scripting platform.
+The automation was written in JavaScript using the Apps Script platform.